turekaj/billy-b-assistant/README.md

 awakening = gained awareness through years of observation and was later upgraded with a Raspberry Pi and internet access
 ```

-Billy's responses can reference this lore — like being from the Thames or having a history of entertaining humans.
+Billy's responses can reference this lore, like being from the Thames or having a history of entertaining humans.
 He believes he was just a novelty until “something changed” and he woke up.

 If you prompt him with questions like “Where are you from?” or “How did you get so clever?” he may respond with these facts.